Agoric/SwingSet/docs/devices.md

 available to `bootstrap()`. `config.devices` is a list (or other iterable), in which each value is a 3-item list.
-The first element is the device name, the second is the pathname of the attenuator source (a file which must export a default function whose signature is `function setup(syscall, helpers, endowments) -> dispatch`), and an object containing endowments that will be passed into the setup function.
+The first element is the device name, the second is the pathname of the attenuator source (a file which must export a default function whose signature is `function setup(syscall, state, helpers, endowments) -> dispatch`), and an object containing endowments that will be passed into the setup function.
 Like vats, the file will be evaluated with a `require` endowment that provides access to `@agoric/harden`, `@agoric/nat`,